drupalpune/campsite/README.md

 - **Schedule item:**
   - Paragraph with a field reference to a session/Or a text field for schedule items like 'Lunch', 'Break' etc.
   - Other fields with details like Time, Location etc.
+- Schedule page:
+  - Create 1 schedule node for each day of the schedule.
+  - Create a Landing page with Url alias `/schedule`.
+  - The quicktabs block for schedule items will automatically get placed on this page.
+    - Edit the 'Schedule' quicktab to configure which schedule nodes should appear on the schedule page.
+    - @todo: Add 'Schedule' quicktab node config to config ignore,